Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-This easy lemon dill salmon recipe comes together in 20 minutes and is perfect for a light and fresh dinner on weeknights!
+This baked lemon dill salmon recipe comes together in 20 minutes and is perfect for a fresh, easy dinner on weeknights!
 Serve with a salad, grain, or roasted veggie for a well-rounded, nourishing meal.

 Lemon dill salmon pieces topped with lemon slices, on dark gray plate with fork this recipe

-I love serving it with roasted radishes, air fryer green beans or a whole grain salad (think simple detox quinoa salad), or atop my favorite strawberry salmon summer salad.
+I love serving it with roasted radishes or a whole grain salad (think fresh quinoa cucumber salad), or atop my favorite strawberry salmon summer salad.
 This recipe can be totally flexible with what you have on hand and what you have time for, so it's the perfect protein to add to your dinner menu this week.
-I think you're going to love it!

 Jump to: